 CONSIDERATIONS

 On the late

-BILLL
+BILL

 FOR

 Payment of the REMAINDER

 OFTHE

 NATIONAL DEBT,

-In which the Occasion of inserting
+In which the Occasion of inferting

 The CLAUSE

 RELATIVE TO HIS

-MAJESTY'S CONSENT,
+MAJESTY's CONSENT,

 AND

-The ARGUMENTS in Support of such RIGHT in the CROWN, are impartially stated.
+The ARGUMENTS in Support of fuch RIGHT in the CROWN, are impartially stated.

+THE FOURTH EDITION.